Why Your Business NEEDS a Performance Dashboard (Updated 2020)

 See your business perform in real-time

 Dashboards pull together information from different relevant data sources into one aggregated location.
 Generally, a data warehouse is used to standardise the data in a single format before pushing this information into your performance dashboard.
-The beauty of technology this can now all be done in real-time, meaning that you get a completely dynamic visualisation of your business performance that is accurate almost to the second.
+The beauty of technology in 2020 is that this can now all be done in real-time, meaning that you can get a complete view of your business performance data that is accurate almost to the second.

 Periodic inflow of data can be a viable option if your business operates in a relatively static market or if you are limited on budget and resources.